-The CoRE Legacy Fund provides grants to support projects in the North of the county that will enable communities to reduce their energy consumption or help them benefit from renewable energy technologies.
+The CoRE Legacy Fund provides grants to support projects in the North of the county that will enable communities and their resources to reduce their energy consumption or help them benefit from renewable energy technologies.

 The intention is to support North Northumberland communities through a wide range of renewable energy or demand reduction projects.
 This might mean installing equipment, undertaking a feasibility study or training, conservation and reduction of waste energy, education and public engagement work that develops the ability of communities to better manage the generation or use of energy.